 - HTML event methods: jQuery provides several methods to simplify event handling, which adds more interactivity to web pages.
 Using jQuery, you can trigger a series of commands like starting animation, adding a class, sending data to servers, etc., on a single mouse click.
 It saves developers time in binding and unbinding event handlers.

 - Extensibility through plug-ins: jQuery is highly extensible as it allows developers to extend a web application’s functionality through plugins.
 There are thousands of useful plugins available on the web to extend jQuery for functions like Ajax helpers, datagrids, dynamic lists, XML and XSTL tools, etc. That makes web app development fast and easy.

-- SEO Friendly: The best part of using jQuery is the SEO-friendly practice it follows. jQuery can be optimized according to search engines.
+- SEO Friendly: The best business benefit of using jQuery is that it is highly SEO-friendly.
 It has several plugins to help developers in following best SEO practices while coding, such as embedding jQuery elements using unordered lists.

 - Improved Developer Productivity: As we mentioned earlier, developers are required to write less code in order to call methods for specific functionalities.
 All these practices let developers focus on the project-specific logic and reduce the development time and cost.